ARMmbed/ci-test-shield/README.md

 ## Hardware : Where to get CI Test Shield?

 1. Buy pre-made shield (coming soon)
-2. DIY - buy [PCB from OSHPark](https://oshpark.com/shared_projects/azR9r1l1) and parts from Farnell and assemble it yourself!
+2. DIY - buy [PCB from OSHPark](https://oshpark.com/shared_projects/azR9r1l1) and [parts from Octopart](https://octopart.com/bom-tool/ZgvU783O) and assemble it yourself!
 3. Custom - use the [mbed HDK](http://github.com/ARMmbed/mbed-HDK/tree/master/Production%20Design%20Projects/CITestShield) to modify the design to match the headers on your board.

 ## Software : How to use?